ianan/demreg/README.md

 ## DEMReg
-Calculate the Differential Emission Measure (DEM) from solar data using regularised inversion in SSWIDL.
+Calculate the Differential Emission Measure (DEM) from solar data using regularized inversion in SSWIDL.

 Note that this repo contains 3 versions of the DEMReg code: